Hurriyat chief’s son in terror ranks fighting occupational forces says father

 The TeH was started in 2005 and Geelani and Sehrai were its founding members.
 The reason behind the formation of this organisation was due to a rift that Geelani had with the Jamaat-e-Islami.
 It was Sehrai who was instrumental in the formation of TeH.

 Geelani had in fact proposed Sehrai as his replacement in the TeH.
-Howeve,r it was opposed as several members questioned the nomination system especially where there is an election process in place.
+However, it was opposed as several members questioned the nomination system, especially where there is an election process in place.

 OneIndia News